 CDK: This CSP is a set of three Keys, called CDKENC CDKMAC and CDKKEK of 16 bytes each.
-Depending on the initialization of the Issuer Security Domain, these keys are Triple DES 128 or AES 128 keys.
+These keys are Triple DES 128 keys.
 The first two, CDKENC and CDKMAC, are only used to derive Secure Channel session keys (CSKENC and CSKMAC) during the initiation of a Global Platform Secure Channel, and the last one, CDKKEK is used to encrypt CDK keys to be loaded into the Issuer Security Domain using the PUT KEY command.